Computer software for business

 Software licensing and legal considerations

-• making copies and passing them on
+• making and distributing copies

 • selling your licence to someone else